SolanaToolsDev/dexscreener-solana-profiles-api/README.md

 ### Design details
 - The background poller handles upstream ETag/HTTP caching and persistence into Redis.
-- The API endpoint reads from Redis ZSETs and serves a paginated, chain-filtered view (no upstream calls per request).
+- The API endpoint reads from Redis ZSETs and serves a chain-filtered latest view (no upstream calls per request).
 - All rate limiting and idempotency state is stored in Redis to keep the app stateless.

 ### Environment defaults recap